Updated October 1, 2021

-I first visited this site 1 month ago, and the top three puppies were Lulu, Usher and Lux.
-Today, the top three puppies are Lulu, Usher and Lux.
+I first visited the site 1 month earlier, and the top three puppies were Lulu, Usher and Lux.
+When I went back, the top three puppies were Lulu, Usher and Lux.

 So either they have a magic serum for stopping puppies growing or they aren’t really selling puppies at all.

-If you scroll through the images you’ll notice something odd.
+If you scroll through the images on these scam sites you’ll notice something odd.
 The puppies are all in different places.
 They look more like puppies owned by a lot of different people.
-You’ll also notice that a lot of the ‘puppies’ aren’t really puppies at all.
-As Cavoodle owners know, everyone mistakes adults for puppies.
+Sometimes you’ll be lucky enough to spot a detail like an American license plate.

-So either they have an amazing variety of homes in which to raise puppies and sell all ages or they aren’t selling puppies at all.
+So either they have an amazing variety of homes in which to raise puppies or they aren’t selling puppies at all.